yoonkiss/cantata-node/README.md

     * libexecinfo (FreeBSD and OpenBSD only)

 ### Build using build script (Ubuntu only):
+    $ ./build -h
+    Usage: build [options]

+    Options:
+      -h, --help           show this help message and exit --dest-cpu=DEST_CPU  CPU architecture to build for.
+Valid values are: arm, x86
+      --with-pie           Build with pie option.
+The executable is able to be linked dynamically
+      --prefix=PREFIX      Select the install prefix (defaults to ./node/out/Release)

     $ mkdir output
     $ ./build --dest-cpu=arm --with-pie --prefix=./output
     $ file ./output/node